ml5js/ml5-data-and-models/datasets/numeric/gaussian-2d-clusters/README.md

 ## Gaussian 2D Clusters

 Each CSV contains a set of 2-dimensional x, y points to use as input data for a clustering model, such as `KMeans` or `DBSCAN`.
+All values are normalized to the range `[0, 1]`.

 `2-clusters.csv`, `3-clusters.csv`, and `4-clusters.csv` contain points which are distributed around 2, 3, or 4 cluster centers using a Gaussian distribution.